 - Set stove to medium-high heat and put some oil and butter into a frying pan

-- When the butter has melted and the pan is hot add in the pork and cook it until it the meat has been browned. (approximately 5 minutes)
+- When the butter has melted and the pan is hot add in the pork and cook it until it the meat has been browned and cooked. (approximately 5 minutes)

 - Add in the kimchi, carrots and onions and cook for another 5 minutes